-We have estimated capital expenditures of \$43.3 million in 2011 including approximately \$2.4 million for the "Storage Expansion Project" and approximately \$9.4 million for projects under our pipeline integrity management program.
-We expect to fund 2011 capital expenditures from our cash from operations.
+We have estimated capital expenditures of \$72.5 million in 2012, including approximately \$14.1 million for projects under our pipeline integrity management program.

-Central expects to contribute a total of \$11.4 million to its Retirement and Post Retirement Medical Benefit Plans in 2011.
+Central expects to contribute a total of \$9.1 million to its Retirement and Postretirement Medical Benefit Plans in 2012.
 See Note 8 of the accompanying Notes to the Consolidated Financial Statements for further discussion of our employee benefit plans.

-Contractual obligations and commitments are expected to be funded with cash flows from operating activities, and by accessing capital markets as needed.
+Contractual obligations and commitments are expected to be funded with cash flows from operating activities, capital contributions from Holdings and/or by accessing capital markets, if needed and available.